What Happens in a Personal Injury Case?

 The Appearance and Answer

-After a summons and the lawsuit are served on the person and/or entity alleged to be responsible for the accident, they’re required to file their appearance and answer with the court within 30 days.
+After the person and/or entity alleged to be responsible for the accident (the defendant) is summoned and served with a lawsuit, they must respond and appear in court within 30 days.
 Once they’re filed and served on the plaintiff, the discovery phase of the case begins.

-Other than their work product, the sides disclose all information they have regarding the case to each other.
-These include but aren’t limited to reports, medical information and names and addresses of witnesses.
-Written questions are served on each side to be answered under oath.
-When those are answered, oral questions are asked in depositions while a court reporter takes down all of the questions and answers.
-Deponents would include the parties and possibly treating physicians and independent witnesses to the accident.
+During discovery, both sides disclose all information they have regarding the case to each other.
+These include but aren’t limited to reports, medical information, and names and addresses of witnesses.
+Written questions are served on each side to be answered under oath, and witnesses are deposed.
+During depositions, a court reporter writes down all of the questions and answers that are expressed verbally.
+Witnesses usually include both parties, treating physicians, and people who saw the accident.